TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          int 1-100

    Description
-         The length of the page names in the path written to log file/database
+         The length of the page names in the path written to log file/database.

+         **Note** : This option has been removed in TYPO3 6.0.

    Default
          20